bregman-arie/sre-checklist/README.md

   - [ ] CD pipeline to deploy/apply Terraform changes after the change is merged
   - To apply changes as part of a pull request (without merging a change) you can use something like [Atlantis](https://www.runatlantis.io)
     - This way you can avoid using local configurations and credentials
+  - Needless to say, but once you started to use Terraform in your org, you should use only that and not allow users to make changes manually in the providers you are using (that will lead to errors when running `terraform apply`)

 #### State